semanticpy/owlreadyL/doc/sparql.rst

  * The SIMPLEREPLACE(a, b) function is a version of REPLACE() that does not support Regex.
 It works like Python or SQLite3 replace, and has better performances.

+ * THE LIKE(a, b) function performs similarly to the SQL Like operator.
+It is more limited, but faster than the Regex SPARQL functions.

  * The NEWINSTANCEIRI() function create a new IRI for an instance of the class given as argument.
 This IRI is similar to those created by default by Owlready.
 Note that the function creates 2 RDF triples, asserting that the new individual is an OWL NamedIndividual and an instance of the desired class passed as argument.

- * The LOADED(iri) function returns True if the given IRI is currently loaded in Python, and False otherwise.
+ * The LOADED(iri) function returns True if the entity with the given IRI is currently loaded in Python, and False otherwise.

  * The STORID(iri) function returns the integer Store-ID used by Owlready in the quadstore for representing the entity.